-The Collaborative Clinical Research Network in Friedreich's Ataxia (CCRN in FA) is an international network of clinical research centers, where physicians, researchers and patients work together to advance treatments and best practices for management and treatment of Friedreich's ataxia.
-The Children’s Hospital of Philadelphia (CHOP) is one of the sites participating in this network.
+The Collaborative Clinical Research Network in Friedreich's Ataxia (CCRN in FA) is an international network of clinical research centers, where physicians, researchers and patients work together to advance treatments and best practices for the management and treatment of Friedreich's ataxia.
 The CCRN in FA is funded by the Friedreich’s Ataxia Research Alliance (FARA).
-The research centers involved in this network, including CHOP, run a study called Clinical Outcome Measures in Friedreich’s Ataxia (FACOMS).
+The research centers involved in this network run a study called Clinical Outcome Measures in Friedreich’s Ataxia (FACOMS).
 This is a natural history study with the following objectives:

 - Collect data every year to understand progression of FA and be able to quantify change in progression over time

 - Develop and validate outcome measures (timed walk tests, vision tests) that can be used in future clinical trials

 - Expand the network of clinical research centers working on Friedreich ataxia

 - Make design and implementation of clinical trials more efficient and effective